Rithik-pix/Multivariate-Linear-Regression/README.md

 ## Program:
 ```
-Developed By:S.Rithhik Ram
+Developed By:S. Dhayalaprabu
-Ref no :24004502
+Ref no :24006289

 import pandas as pd
 from sklearn import linear_model